 Our bylaws generally permit stock and participation certificates to be retired at the discretion of our Board of Directors and in accordance with our capitalization plans, provided prescribed capital standards have been met.
-At December 31, 2021, we exceeded the prescribed standards.
+As of December 31, 2022, we exceeded the prescribed standards.
 We do not anticipate any significant changes in capital that would affect the normal retirement of stock.